e-hengirmen/Basic-number-captcha-solver/README.md

 <img src="visualized_steps/3-k_means/1902-202236.jpg" width="300">  |  <img src="visualized_steps/digits/1902,1-2.jpg" width="50"> <img src="visualized_steps/digits/1902,2-0.jpg" width="50"> <img src="visualized_steps/digits/1902,3-2.jpg" width="50"> <img src="visualized_steps/digits/1902,4-2.jpg" width="50"> <img src="visualized_steps/digits/1902,5-3.jpg" width="50"> <img src="visualized_steps/digits/1902,6-6.jpg" width="50">

 ## 5-Activation Images
 After the digits are extracted.
 The CNN model is used to predict the captcha images.
-Here are generated activation neuron images for the last convolutional layer of the CNN by extracting the output of the layer and visualizing it as an image.
-These activation images show the response of some of the filters in the last convolutional layer to 2 images.
+Here are generated activation neurons for the last convolutional layer of the CNN.
+These images were created by extracting the output of the last convolutional layer and visualizing it as an image.
+Below activation images show the response of some of the filters in the last convolutional layer of 2 digit images.

 Extracted Digit            |  activation 10 |  activation 18 |  activation 26 |  activation 29
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: